Kyari Magumeri: Life

 During World War II, Maigumeri was posted to East Africa and then North Africa.
 He saw the capture of Mogadishu and fought through the Abyssinian campaign.
+At the end of this campaign, he was awarded the Military Medal.

-After the defeat of Italy, his battalion was posted to Sierra Leone where he met Nigerian recruits such as General Ironsi.
+After the defeat of Italy, Maigumeri's battalion was posted to Sierra Leone where he met other Nigerian recruits such as General Johnson Aguiyi-Ironsi.
 When his battalion was merged with the 81st and 82nd (West Africa) Division, he followed them to the Burma Campaign.
 In 1945, after the end of the war, he represented the 3rd Battalion in a victory parade in London and was awarded the British Empire Medal.
-He retired in 1953 as an honorary Captain in the Nigeria regiment.
+He retired on 10 August 1953 as an honorary Captain in the Nigeria regiment.
 He was the first non-commissioned officer to be given the rank of Captaincy in British West Africa.